uniport/uniport-gateway/server/src/test/resources/configs/standalone-auth/README.md

 ### Whoami

 [whoami](https://github.com/traefik/whoami) is a tiny Go server that returns OS information and the received HTTP request as its HTTP response.
-It is a convenient way, to inspect the request a backend service would receive by the `portal-gateway`.
+It is a convenient way, to inspect the request a backend service would receive by the `uniport-gateway`.